 How Muscle Building Exercises Help You to Lose Weight After 60

-If you read my article about metabolism, you recall that weight is determined not only by how much you eat, but also by how efficiently your body burns off calories.
+In my article about metabolism I shared that weight is determined not only by how much you eat, but also by how efficiently your body burns off calories.

 Your base metabolic rate is the amount of energy needed to support the basic requirements of being alive.
 That includes pumping your heart, expanding and contracting the lungs, as well as powering your digestive system, brain activity, and maintaining muscle flexion and contraction.